 For general information on how net cost is calculated, visit http://cc-seas.financialaid.columbia.edu/how/determine-eligibility.
 For information about Columbia costs and financial aid, visit http://cc-seas.financialaid.columbia.edu/eligibility/facts

 Columbia’s student-faculty ration is 6:1.
 There are no evening degree programs.

 Niche.com polled students and found that 87 percent agree that professors put a lot of effort into teaching their classes.
 Sixty-seven percent say it’s easy to get the classes they want and 35 percent agree that the workload is easy to manage.

-Ninety-seven percent of freshman students at Columbia live on campus.
-All of Vassar's live on campus.
+Ninety-seven percent of freshman students live on campus.

-The majority of Columbia students said they found school life “challenging” and 88 percent of them feel confident they will find work in their fields after graduation, niche.com reported.
+The majority of them call life at Columbia “challenging” and 88 percent of them feel confident they will find work in their fields after graduation, niche.com reported.

 There were several other New York state colleges that made it onto niche.com’s list of the 100 best schools in the country.

 The ones in New York City were: New York University, which came in at No. 54, and Barnard College, at No. 30.

 Also in our region was Vassar College in Poughkeepsie, which squeaked in at No. 100.

 Other New York state colleges on the Top 100 list were: Rensselaer Polytechnic Institute in Troy (No. 93); Hamilton College in Clinton (No. 47); and Cornell University in Ithaca (No. 29).